PaaS - Orchestration

 Customizable via plugins, granular policies, and DNS-based service discovery

-Built-in overlay networks; simpler setup124
+Built-in overlay networks; simpler setup1arrow-up-right2arrow-up-right4arrow-up-right

 Load Balancing